-- Sample Press Release for Colorectal Cancer Awareness Month (March) — This press release is designed to be customized and sent to local media outlets.
+- Social Media Toolkit for Colorectal Cancer Awareness Month (March) — This tool kit is designed to strengthen communication efforts and contains evidence-informed communication strategies.

-- 2015 Indiana Facts and Figures: Colon & Rectum — Provides current statistics and information on colorectal cancer in Indiana in convenient PDF form.
+- Indiana Cancer Facts and Figures: 6th Edition — Provides current statistics and information on colorectal cancer in Indiana in convenient PDF form.
 This can be linked to documents, websites, presentations, or through social media.